Tight relations and equivalences between smooth relative entropies: An alternative integral representation of the Umegaki relative entropy by rotating Frenkel's integral

 A similar reasoning can be repeated for the second integral.
 This time $[0,1] \ni u \mapsto \Tr \big(\sigma - \tfrac1u \rho\big)_+$ is monotonically non-decreasing, it evaluates to $\Tr (\sigma - \rho)_+ = \frac12 \|\rho-\sigma\|_1$ for $u=1$, and its inverse function is \bb g(\e) \coloneqq&\ \max\big\{ u\in [0,1]:\ \Tr \big(\sigma - \tfrac1u \rho\big)_+ \leq \e\big\} \\ =&\ \left(\min\big\{ s\in [1,\infty]:\ \Tr \big(\sigma - s \rho\big)_+ \leq \e\big\}\right)^{-1} \\ =&\ \exp\left[ - \widetilde{D}^\e_{\max}(\sigma\|\rho) \right] . \ee Hence, \bb \int_0^1 \dd u\, \Tr \big(\sigma - \tfrac1u \rho\big)_+ &= \int_0^{\frac12 \|\rho-\sigma\|_1} \dd \e\ \left(1-\exp\left[ - \widetilde{D}^\e_{\max}(\sigma\|\rho) \right]\right) . \ee The claim is proved once one adds up these two integrals, observing that both integrands are non-negative in the same range $0\leq \e\leq \frac12 \|\rho-\sigma\|_1$. \end{proof}

 \textbf{Acknowledgments.} --- We acknowledge helpful discussions with Mario Berta, Marco Tomamichel, and Mark M.\ Wilde.
 B.R. acknowledges the support of the Japan Science and Technology Agency (JST) PRESTO grant no.\ JPMJPR25FB.
 L.L. acknowledges support from MIUR (Ministero dell'Istruzione, dell'Universit\`a e della Ricerca) through the project `Dipartimenti di Eccellenza 2023--2027' of the `Classe di Scienze' department at the Scuola Normale Superiore and from the European Union under the European Research Council (ERC Grant Agreement No.\ 101165230).
+N.D. is supported by the Engineering and Physical Sciences Research Council [Grant Ref: EP/Y028732/1].

 \counterwithin{thm}{section}